Surgical Procedures: Prostatectomy

 • Inability to hold your urine and/or stool.

-• The penis becoming shorter by about 1-2 cm.
+• The penis becoming shorter by about 1-2 centimeters (cm).

-• Inguinal hernia (when tissue pushes through muscle.
-It looks like a lump and can be painful to the touch).
+• Inguinal hernia.
+This is when tissue pushes through muscle in your lower belly.
+It looks like a lump and can be painful to the touch.

 What is recovery like?

-Recovery from a prostatectomy may include a stay in the hospital for several days.
-Your entire recovery can take up to 4 weeks.
-You will have a temporary urinary catheter to drain urine from your bladder.
-You may also have drains in the belly to remove any extra fluid buildup.
-You will be given instructions on how to care for any catheters and drains before leaving the hospital.
+After a prostatectomy, you may need to stay in the hospital for a few days.
+Your full recovery may take up to 4 weeks.
+You will have a temporary (short-term) urinary catheter, which is a thin tube that helps drain urine from your bladder.
+You may also have drains in your belly to remove extra fluid.
+You will be told how to care for any catheters and drains before leaving the hospital.

-Your provider will talk to you about any activities you should avoid, depending on the surgery you have had.
-Often these include:
+Your provider will talk to you about anything you should avoid based on the surgery you have had.
+They will also tell you what medications you will be taking to prevent side effects.
+You should:

-• No heavy lifting for 6 weeks after surgery.
+• Not lift anything heavy for 6 weeks after surgery.
 Your provider will tell you when you can go back to normal activities.

-• Walk often to prevent blood clots, pneumonia, constipation and to help maintain muscle strength.
+• Walk often to prevent blood clots, pneumonia, and constipation and to help keep your muscles strong.

-• Do not drive until the catheter is removed and/or while taking narcotic pain medications.
+• Not drive until the catheter is removed and/or while taking narcotic pain medications.

 • Avoid straining to have a bowel movement.

-• Shower as instructed.
+• Shower as told to do so.
 Do not tub bathe until your provider tells you that you can.

 • Avoid sexual activity until advised by your healthcare team.